 Launching 5G isn’t as simple as flicking a switch – it involves building new infrastructure, upgrading existing mobile stations, and adapting existing engineering and signal processing techniques.
 It’s an expensive and time-consuming venture, but will pay off by providing a stronger, faster mobile network to Australians across the country.

-This 5G rollout will continue throughout 2019, and cover both cities and regional areas.
 Telstra has achieved a number of world-firsts in the 5G arena – including launching 5G enabled hotspots – and recently confirmed it has hashed out exclusive Australian partnerships with 5G device manufacturers, including Samsung, LG, and Oppo.

 Vodafone hasn’t been quite as open with its build and rollout as Telstra and Optus, but has confirmed that it plans to launch its 5G network in 2020.
 The telco is currently awaiting approval for a possible merger with TPG – and has said it will fight the ACCC in court if necessary – but it’s unclear how this deal will affect the implementation of 5G for both companies.

 TPG recently abandoned plans to build its own 4G network, as a ban on infrastructure partner Huawei in Australia has created a huge roadblock to an eventual upgrade to 5G.
 Without the option of moving to 5G in the near future, TPG decided that launching its own network was no longer commercially viable; instead, it intends to merge with Vodafone to create ‘Mobile JV’, assuming the deal isn’t blocked by the ACCC’s opposition.